-Rabbi Aaron Starr serves as spiritual leader of Congregation Shaarey Zedek and has been part of the CSZ family since 2008.
-He is also the president of the Michigan Board of Rabbis, a senior rabbinic fellow of the Shalom Hartman Institute’s Rabbinic Leadership Initiative, and serves on the Tamarack Camps Board of Trustees.
+Rabbi Aaron Starr serves as a spiritual leader of Congregation Shaarey Zedek in Southfield.
+He is a senior rabbinic fellow of the Shalom Hartman Institute and president of the Michigan Board of Rabbis.

-Rabbi Starr is a past president of the Rabbinical Assembly-Michigan Region and of the Metropolitan Detroit Board of Jewish Educators, and has served on the Board of Directors for the Jewish Federation of Metropolitan Detroit, Jewish Family Service (JFS) of Metro Detroit, and the Jewish Community Relations Council.
+Rabbi Starr is a member of the board of Tamarack Camps, and he is a past president of the Rabbinical Assembly Michigan Region and of the Metropolitan Detroit Board of Jewish Educators.
+He has served on the Board of Directors for the Jewish Federation of Metropolitan Detroit, Jewish Family Service (JFS) of Metro Detroit, and the Jewish Community Relations Council.
 Additionally, in his capacity as president of the Rabbinical Assembly-Michigan Region, Rabbi Starr served on the Rabbinical Assembly International Board.

 A proud graduate of the University of Michigan, Rabbi Starr is a sought-after speaker and educator, and he has received awards for youth work and for adult education.
 He seeks to utilize learning and laughter, story and song to bring meaning to people’s lives, to strengthen families and community, to stand with Israel, and to care for those who are in need.